 Got a halloween costume from last year in the cupboard?
 Repurpose it!
 Skeletons work as characters from Funnybones, of course, but witches & wizards, ghosts, ghouls and spiders all have plenty of literary references to choose from too!
 Or you can always just go with an old stretch of black material and some face paints of course…

-Loving this Mr Men costume idea from Ladyland – and it doesn’t have to be Mr Messy (though it’s probably easiest on the paint supplies); you can make pretty much most of the Mr Men or Little Misses in this fashion.
+Loving this Mr Men costume idea from Ladyland – and it doesn’t have to be Mr Messy (though it’s probably easiest on the paint supplies); you can make pretty much use most of the Mr Men or Little Misses as Easy World Book Day Costumes in this fashion.
 A circle and yellow paint for Mr Happy.
 A many-pointed star and blue paint for Mr Sneeze.
 A circle with orange paint and a blue bow in the hair for Little Miss Fun…

 Matilda.
 We love her, she’s a proper children’s literature icon – and she couldn’t be easier to ‘be’!
 A blue dress, a red ribbon in her hair, a book or two under her arm – and hey presto. you have a Matilda!